-3. Application Fee Deadline: TBD
+4. 3.
+Application Fee and Deadline: TBD

-• All applicants for MHDC financing under this Plan and NOFA must pay an application fee associated with each application submission.
-The application fee must be paid electronically through the payment link provided when the applicant requests an application submission link through EMAIL.
+All applicants for MHDC financing under this QAPPlan and NOFA must pay an application fee associated with each application submission.
+The application fee must be paid electronically through the payment link provided when the applicant requests an application submission link through application@mhdc.com.
 The application fee is non-refundable and if any application fee is returned for any reason, the application will be rejected.
-The applicable fees are:
+The applicable fees are shown below: The standard application fee is \$2,000 unless the application qualifies under the following exceptions:

-4. Application Fee
+45. Application Fee

-Nonprofit Priority Application Fee.
-Proposals that qualify for the Nonprofit Priority (as detailed in Section III below) and request consideration under that priority owe a \$750 application fee.
+- Nonprofit Priority Application Fee: Proposals The application fee for applications requesting 9% credits that qualify for the Nonprofit Priority (as detailed in Section III below) and request consideration under that priority owe ais \$750 application fee.
 This does not include Bond Developments, which must pay the standard application fee.

-Standard Application Fee.
-All applications that do not qualify for the Nonprofit Priority owe a \$2,000 application fee.

-Exception: Applicants submitting proposals for a property listed publicly by MHDC as real estate owned and available for public bid are not required to submit an application fee.
+Applications submitted for 4% credits do not qualify for the Nonprofit Priority. - Standard Application Fee:e.
+All applications that do not qualify for the Nonprofit Priority owe a \$2,000 application fee. - Exception:MHDC Real Estate Application Fee: Applicants submitting proposals for a property listed publicly by MHDC as real estate owned and available for public bid are not required to submit an application fee.